 3. Fermentation.
 Pure must flows through the pipes to a bottom of the fermentation tanks, which are called cylinder-conic tanks.
 After the must has cooled, yeast is added to the tank.
 For top fermentation beer the must is cooled to 64.4-71.6°F/18-22°C before adding yeast; for the bottom-fermenting beer – to 41-50°F/5-10°C.

 4. Maturation.
-In the previous steps we got new unfiltered beer which requires further maturation (is not applied to wheat varieties).
-For maturation you need large stainless steel tanks.
+In the previous steps, we got a new unfiltered beer which requires further maturation (is not applied to wheat varieties).
+For maturation, you need large stainless steel tanks.
 The process lasts from a few weeks to four months.